lin-jhe-yu/Website-User-Behavior-Analysis-EDA-K-mean-Clustering-/README.md

 #### Cluster characteristics:
 Cluster 0
 * constitutes 95% of the customer base.
+* spends around 53 second on the website.
-* show interest in bamboo applications.
+* shows interest in bamboo applications.
 * spends 45.88% of time on homepage.
 * specifically interested in homepage of construction with bamboo, Bambú en la Moda.

 Cluster 1
 * constitutes 5% of the customer base.
 * show interest in the project itself.
-* spends significant longer time on our webiste.
+* spends around 8 minutes on our website, a significantly longer time compared to cluster 0.
 * spends 57.84% of time on homepage.
 * specifically interested in homepage of construction with bamboo, Bambú en la Moda.